AreaFiftyLAN/lancie-frontend/data/faq.md

-### What is the Pre-LAN?

-As a fun little event we will have a smaller LAN, entirely for free!
-Here you can get a taste for the LAN for just one evening!
-The event is entirely for free, and will take place February 19th at 20:00 (CET).
-You can check out our [Discord](https://discord.gg/QefnMzNGG6) for more information!

 ### How does the event look like this year?

 As you can probably imagine AreaFiftyLAN will be pretty different, as safety of our participants and staff will always come first.
-A lot is still unclear, and we want to hold off with any new information till we are sure.
-What we can tell you is that the event will at least partly take place online, and if we do have physical spots they will be very limited.
+With this in mind, we had to make the hard choice to organize the LAN completely online this year.
+Don't worry, it will still be an continous three day event packed with tournaments and casual games.
+To tie it all together we will also have a stream running for a large portion of the day.

-### When will he event take place?
+### When will the event take place?

-The event will take place from Friday the 28th of February till Sunday the 1st of March.
+The event will take place from Friday the 26th of February till Sunday the 28st.
 Further details will be made available at a later date.

-### What happens when the tickets are sold out?

-When the tickets are sold out, the only way of getting a ticket is to be put on a waiting list.
-Once a ticket becomes available, you will be noted of the person trying to sell the ticket.
-There will be no second round of the ticket sale, so make sure you get your tickets on time!

-### Is there a minimum age to participate?

-No, there is not.
-If you are younger than 18, you should be able to present any form of authorization by caretakers/parents upon entry to the event.

-### Can I sleep on location?

-Unfortunately, due to the pandemic we won't have any sleeping spot available this year.
+### I don't have any friends who want to participate, will it still be fun?

+Yes!
+There will be plenty of opportunity to socialize with other participants, and we will try to create groups of single players.

+### Are there still prizes this year?

+Yes, of course.
+We will have a comparable prizes available as last year.
+More details will follow later.
+On top of that we will have a (limited amount of) goodie bags available.

 ### I still have questions, where can I ask them?

-You can send any questions either in the Discord server, or with the [contact form](/contact).
+You can send any questions either in the [Discord](https://discord.gg/QefnMzNGG6) server, or through the [contact](/contact) form.